 Decent work all the year round, work security, alternatives to meet the vagaries of the nature.
 This leads to economic growth enabling the men and women to take care of their families.
 Practicing Green economy will lead to more time available.
-This can generate additional income through setting up a grocery store, tailoring, carpentry.
+This can generate additional income through setting up a grocery store, tailoring, carpentry, and other SME activities.